 If the Broadcaster Application signaling indicates that no Broadcaster Application or a different Broadcaster Application should be launched for the new service, then the Receiver will terminate the current Broadcaster Application, if appropriate.

 The reason why a Broadcaster Application might request the Receiver to change the service selection might be to jump to another service of the same broadcaster for content that might be of interest to the user.
-This request is an asynchronous request.
 The Receiver processes the request and if it can, it changes the service selection.

 The Acquire Service API shall be defined as follows: